Nillecram/electrum-server/HOWTO.md

 open files limit to 128k.

 The "configure" script will take care of this and ask you to create a user for running electrum-server.
-If you're using the user `bitcoin` to run electrum and have added it as shown in this document, run the following code to add the limits to your /etc/security/limits.conf:
+If you're using the user `SHIELD` to run electrum and have added it as shown in this document, run the following code to add the limits to your /etc/security/limits.conf:

-     echo "bitcoin hard nofile 131072" >> /etc/security/limits.conf
+     echo "SHIELD hard nofile 131072" >> /etc/security/limits.conf
-     echo "bitcoin soft nofile 131072" >> /etc/security/limits.conf
+     echo "SHIELD soft nofile 131072" >> /etc/security/limits.conf

 If you are on Debian > 8.0 Jessie or another distribution based on it, you also need to add these lines in /etc/pam.d/common-session and /etc/pam.d/common-session-noninteractive otherwise the limits in /etc/security/limits.conf will not work: